Transcript: Reps. Jason Crow and Tony Gonzales on "Face the Nation," Nov. 5, 2023

 MARGARET BRENNAN: There has been a rise in antisemitism the administration has talked about, we've talked about, the FBI has talked about in fact, the FBI director said, Jews make up 2.4% of the public but account for 60% of the religious based hate crimes.
 That was before October 7. this has been a problem in the United States of America.
 Let me ask you about rhetoric, though.
 Do you oppose Donald Trump's repeated calls for a ban on Muslims?
 He just recently brought that up again.

-REP. ANTHONY GONZALES: I- I don't pay attention to what the previous president is kind of--
+REP. TONY GONZALES: I- I don't pay attention to what the previous president is kind of--

 MARGARET BRENNAN: --You endorsed him.

-REP. ANTHONY GONZALES: But I don't pay attention.
+REP. TONY GONZALES: But I don't pay attention.
 I mean, okay, I mean, ban on Muslims, folks coming over here from these different countries.
 I'm of the mindset of this--

 MARGARET BRENNAN: --Because it would contradict what you were talking about with the Afghan Adjustment Act.